 It’s at this moment, towards the end of my interview with Mr. Douglas that I’m no longer sure whether he’s talking about Miles Davis’ much-disputed 1972 album On The Corner or Luanda-Kinshasa, the 6-hour A/V jazz-jam that Miles’ record has influenced.

 Because, for Stan Douglas, On the Corner just didn’t go on long enough.
 With a crack team of contemporary musicians led by pianist and artist Jason Moran, Douglas created his own utopia born out of Miles’ vision for the future of jazz.
 In two days, he recorded and filmed ten minute segments of improvisation that swerve imperceptibly between jazz, rock, fusion and afro-beat, editing the result together over three months to create a seamless 6-hour session.
-Currently on display at The Infinite Mix, it’s a homage to both the sentiment and studio craft of a record that was both timely and too far ahead of its time.
+Displayed at The Infinite Mix, it’s a homage to both the sentiment and studio craft of a record that was both timely and too far ahead of its time.

 Equally indebted to Manu Dibango’s O Boso – the record which contains the infectious ‘Soul Makossa’ – Douglas’ Luanda-Kinshasa is born of that potential collaboration.
 As Douglas speculates: “Given Miles’ desire to connect with youth culture, you would think that, had he continued doing studio work, the next logical from the work with synthesizers on On The Corner would be to look at afro-beat.”

 As it was, Miles was in no shape to continue doing studio work.
 Heavily addicted and in constant pain, he withdrew from the studio for much of the decade, favouring instead wild and unpredictable live recordings.
 His attempt to engage restless young Americans turning their backs on jazz in favour of the funk and soul of James Brown and Sly & the Family Stone only went so far.